 In one instance in 2012, every single Congress MLA was evicted from the House for the entire session.
 In spite of this severe devaluing of the legislature, Modi’s record as a democrat was rarely bought up when he ran for prime minister in 2014, showing how little relevance the issue has politically in India.

 Naturally, given that this elicits little outrage, the Congress has done its fair share to devalue legislatures at the Union level as well.
 In February, 2014, the television broadcast of the Lok Sabha was cut off as the House voted to carve out the state of Telangana from undivided Andhra Pradesh.

 Even though the bill was supported by the Opposition BJP, and therefore, the government clearly had the numbers on its side, the Congress was embarrassed by the Opposition from coastal Andhra MPs, who were against the partition of their state.

 Defection and democracy

 In 1985, it was the Congress under Prime Minister Rajiv Gandhi that struck at the heart of Parliament’s power, passing the Anti-Defection Law, which placed curbs on how individual parliamentarians could vote.
 The Anti-Defection Law binds legislators to vote as per the orders of their party whip.
-The law, therefore, stands in direct opposition to representative democracy, where as representatives of their constituents, legislators are supposed to channel their voice in legislatures.
+The law, therefore, stands in direct opposition to representative democracy, where as representatives of their constituency, legislators are supposed to channel its voice in legislatures.
 Instead, the law forces to them to listen to party high commands, which are mostly constituted without a semblance of democracy.

 As commentator Mohan Guruswamy put it, the Anti-Defection Law is “an attempt to institutionalise the illegitimate power of undemocratically installed party leaderships over the elected representatives of the people”.